 Keep in mind that a glove’s coating will only slightly increase its cut resistance.
 99.9% of the cut resistance of a glove comes from the yarns.

-Using a glove designed for heavy-duty cut protection for a light-duty application has a snowballing effect: If a worker has less dexterity in the glove, they won’t be able to do their job right.
-If they can’t do their job right, they won’t wear the glove and then compliance takes a hit.
+That’s why we designed multiple versions of our new extreme cut gloves.
+Features like added dexterity, grip, oil and water resistance, ability to launder, etc., vary in importance depending on work environment.
+If a worker doesn’t have a needed feature in their glove, they won’t be able to do their job right.
+If they can’t do their job right, they won’t wear the glove and compliance takes a hit.
 Then the risk of hand injury skyrockets!

 70 percent of workers who experienced hand injuries were not wearing gloves, and the other 30 percent were wearing the wrong type of glove.

-It means that wearing the right kind of glove is just as important as wearing gloves at all.
+Wearing the right kind of glove is just as important as wearing gloves.